Running Amazon PPC campaigns can feel like throwing money into a black hole if you’re not optimizing them properly.

 Analyze Performance: Check metrics like CTR (Click-Through Rate), conversion rate, and ACOS (Advertising Cost of Sale).

 Pause or Adjust: Pause keywords with low CTR or high ACOS.
-For keywords that convert but at a high cost, lower their bids to improve profitability.
+For keywords that convert but at a high cost, lower their bids to improve profitability, and don’t stop there, because stagnant keyword lists that never get refreshed cap performance quietly even after the obvious losers are removed.

 Step 3: Cap Bids to Avoid Overspending